Nissan Micra (2017-2022) Review

 • Fidgety ride in N-Sport trim

-"The Nissan Micra is a huge improvement over its predecessor.
-It has a stylish design, smart looking interior, and is stuffed with every imaginable safety gizmo.
-Unfortunately though, it still lags behind the competition in a number of key areas, especially practicality and comfort, and the jittery low-speed ride could be a turn off."
+"The fifth-generation Nissan Micra is a huge improvement over the car it replaced.
+It has a stylish design, a smart looking interior, and is stuffed with lots of safety gizmos.
+Unfortunately, though, it still lags behind the contemporary competition in a number of key areas, especially practicality and comfort, and the jittery low-speed ride could be a turn off."

-Luckily, that changed with the arrival of the current model.
-New from the ground up, it is better than the old car in every possible respect, but naturally the prices have risen to match this new upmarket approach.
-It has a generous level of safety equipment, welcoming interior and strong petrol engines, all boosting its appeal.
+Luckily, that changed with the arrival of the Mk5.
+New from the ground up, it was better than the old car in every possible respect, but naturally, prices rose to match this new upmarket approach.
+It has a generous level of safety equipment, a welcoming interior and strong turbocharged petrol engines (along with some weedier ones), all boosting its appeal.

-Nissan has tried to make the Nissan Micra feel sporty, and while it does tackle corners in a tidy fashion, the jiggly ride on uneven roads in town detracts from this car's otherwise sophisticated demeanour.
-It settles down on faster roads, and in fact it's an excellent cruiser, we just wish it felt as composed in suburban situations.
+Nissan tried to make this version of the Nissan Micra feel sporty, and while it does tackle corners in a tidy fashion, the jiggly ride on uneven roads in town detracts from this car's otherwise sophisticated demeanour.
+It settles down on faster roads, and in fact it's an excellent cruiser: we just wish it felt as composed in suburban situations.

 Looking for a used car for sale?
 We've got 100s of Nissan Approved Used Cars for Sale for you to choose from, including a wide range of Nissan Micras for sale.

-With a starting price from just over £14,000 the Nissan Micra lines up nicely against budget-friendly rivals such as the Hyundai i20, Skoda Fabia and Kia Rio.
+The Nissan Micra lines up against budget-friendly rivals such as the Hyundai i20, Skoda Fabia and Kia Rio.
 Still, each of this trio has a bit more room inside than the Nissan.

 Yet its sharp styling and generous safety kit could tempt buyers away from sophisticated and chic small cars, including the Peugeot 208, Renault Clio, and more grown-up Volkswagen Polo.
 All are fine all-rounders that feature some of the nicest interiors in this class, with plush materials and slickly integrated on-board gadgets.

 Buyers looking for a bit of excitement behind the wheel should check out the Ford Fiesta.
-It remains the best small car to drive, with supple suspension, agile responses, and tidy body control.
-If comfort is a priority the Citroen C3 has low running costs, armchair-like seats and a spongey ride for soaking up bumps in the road.
+It remains the best small car to drive (even though it's been taken off sale by Ford), with supple suspension, agile responses, and tidy body control.
+If comfort is a priority, the Citroen C3 has low running costs, armchair-like seats and a spongey ride for soaking up bumps in the road.

 Comfort and design: Nissan Micra interior